databraid-dashboard/github-spa/README.md

 ## Description

 ## Usage
 - Ensure you have Docker installed.
-If you don't, you can download Docker [here](https://www.docker.com/community-edition).
+If not, you can download Docker [here](https://www.docker.com/community-edition).
 - Fork and clone this repository.
 - Run `npm install`.
 - Run `npm start`.